 Many resource families have the opportunity to serve several foster children over the course of a few years before any child(ren) are in need of permanency through adoption.
 The costs of becoming a resource family are minimal and include subsidies for the duration of a child being in their care as a foster placement.
 Additionally, children adopted from foster care are typically eligible for the Adoption Assistance Program (AAP), allowing adoptive parents to continue to receive subsidies until the adoptive child reaches adulthood.

 While all paths to adoption are unpredictable, the road through adopting in the foster care system can be very uncertain as it is most often the goal of the court to have children reunify with their biological parents or to be placed with extended family.
 Many of our resource families were initially hesitant to support the reunification process; however, many have later shared about the joy of reuniting a child with their biological family, and how the children they fostered helped prepare them for the child(ren) they eventually adopted.

 While Koinonia Family Services is licensed to provide domestic adoption services in California, we do not provide international adoption services nor are we able to support interstate foster care adoptions.
-For private domestic adoption, we can collaboratively support California residents with interstate adoption.
+For private domestic adoption, we can collaboratively support California residents with interstate adoption placement by following the Interstate Compact on the Placement of Children (ICPC) procedures.
 Please contact Koinonia Adoption Services to learn more about our private adoption program or contact your local Koinonia district office to learn more about Koinonia’s RFA program.